infvie/java-hpc/README.md

 * `vault` one thread trys to stop another thread from hacking a vault
 * `simpleMath` speeding up a large computation using threads
 * `imageProcessing` a multithreading script to turn a color scale image to a grayscale image
+* `basicSync` adding examples of how to use the synchronized keyword
+* `free.lock` an example of a lock free stack